 * EarnYourHappyEnding: Caleb has to actually work and follow the instructions in "The Love Dare" in order to achieve this.

-* [[FourTemperamentEnsemble Five-Temperament Ensemble]]: Caleb Holt (choleric), Catherine Holt (melancholic/choleric), Eric Harmon (melancholic), Michael Simmons (leukine), Wayne Floyd (sanguine), and Terrell Sanders (phlegmatic).
+* [[FourTemperamentEnsemble Five-Temperament Ensemble]]: The five firemen, Combo Ensemble.
+Caleb Holt (choleric/melancholic), Eric Harmon (melancholic/phlegmatic), Michael Simmons (phlegmatic/sanguine), Wayne Floyd (sanguine/choleric), and Terrell Sanders (leukine).

 * HilariousOuttakes: It's a mixture of people forgetting lines, goofs onstage, and a '''lot''' of pranks that got filmed.